Field theories of active particle systems and their entropy production: #1

 The perturbative term $f_i$ may be another source of drift, either constant or due to an external potential $\extPot_i(\xvec)$.
 It is constructed via the convolution \Eref{first_order_bauble_t_x_fullPot}

 where $\extPot_i'$ denotes the gradient of $\extPot_i$ with respect to its argument.
-Of the two terms resulting from the gradient acting on the product on the right, only the differentiation of $g_i$ results in a term that eventually enters in the entropy production, as discussed after \Eref{first_order_bauble_t_x_final2_fullPot}, \SMref{Kn_Ln_for_drift_diffusion_in_pert_pot}.
-Using \Eref{def_g_i} explicitly, one finds in particular the ratio $f_i/g_i$ as it will be useful for the logarithm,
+Of the two terms resulting from the nabla acting on the product to its right, only the differentiation of $g_i$ results in a term that eventually enters in the entropy production, as discussed after \Eref{first_order_bauble_t_x_final2_fullPot_all}, \APref{Kn_Ln_for_drift_diffusion_in_pert_pot}.
+Using \Eref{example_g_i} explicitly, one finds in particular the ratio $f_i/g_i$ that will be useful for the logarithm,

 so that $\delta_i \lim_{t'\downarrow t} f_i/g_i=0$.
 In general, we will make the weaker assumption

 which might be taken most easily as the $\delta_i$ in front of $f_i/g_i$ can greatly simplify this ratio.
 As for the kernel, differentiating \Eref{f_example} with respect to $t'$, \Eref{def_fdot}, gives